A document provided by a lender indicating how much they will consider a mortgage application for based on your monthly income and outgoings.

 Annual Percentage Rate.
 This shows the overall cost of a loan, taking into account the term, interest rate and other costs, that you’ll pay in one year.

-Official who repossess your possessions or house if you cannot keep up on your mortgage repayments.
+An appointed official who can repossess your possessions or house on behalf of the lender if you cannot keep up on your mortgage repayments.

 A short-term loan which can be used to bridge the period between you buying a new property and selling your previous home.
 Not all bridging finance is regulated by the Financial Conduct Authority.
 Should you have a need for a bridging loan you will be referred to a third party provider.
 Neither Reeds Rains Ltd nor First Complete Ltd is responsible for any advice provided by a third party.